 This opportunity came at a key time in my development.
 I was 12 years old and had just finished my second season of youth football.
-We had been living in the Washington DC area for a couple of years and I was already becoming bought into the local football team.
+We had been living in the Washington, D.C., area for a couple of years and I was already becoming a fan of the local football team.
 It was cold and raining relentlessly that day . . . but there was no way I was going to miss such an opportunity!

 Sam picked me up and we made our way into the District.
 As we entered historic RFK Stadium, they were kindly giving out yellow seat cushions to protect fans from the cold, wet bleachers.

 The game began inauspiciously.
 The Falcons had talked a lot of talk.
 Deion Sanders was a particularly vocal player and there were rumors that M.C.
 Hammer was on their sideline to boot.
 The Falcons sang “To Hell With the Redskins” (a mockery of the Washington fight song, “Hail to the Redskins“) and sent out 47 players to the opening coin toss.

 The Redskins let their play do the talking.
 Rookie Ricky Ervins led a dominant running game that opened up Mark Rypien’s passing game to “The Posse,” (hat tip to the front five “Hogskins” for effective run blocking and solid pass protection) especially my favorite, Art Monk.
 Fullback Gerald Riggs accounted for two touchdowns, which was fire in the belly for this wide-eyed aspiring fullback.